WaywardGame/tars/README.md

 TARS is a bot that will play Wayward by itself, doing tasks such as gathering resources, setting up a camp, hunting, getting food/water, and more!
 It's named after the robot from Interstellar.

-By default, press `T` to enable / disable TARS.
-Pressing `Shift + T` will open the TARS dialog, which will display a status showing what it's doing.
+By default, press `T` to open the TARS dialog or press `Shift + T` to immediately enable / disable TARS.

 ## Steam Workshop